 - Use a VPN: A VPN can always help bypass ISP throttling.
 Its unlimited bandwidth, advanced security, privacy features, and vast server network stop the ISP from spying on your online activities and let you surf the web with fast connection speed while enjoying a greater anonymity level.

 - Switch to a new service provider: If you’re unsatisfied with your ISP policy on throttling, you can change your ISP.
 Nearly all ISPs are involved in throttling so that it won’t save you ultimately, but you can somehow control things.
 Read the terms of service carefully and opt for a service provider with less strict policies.

 - Increase your data plan: If you’re tired of experiencing slow and sluggish connection while streaming and torrenting, then increasing your monthly data plan can be a good option.
 Contact your ISP and inquire about a high bandwidth plan for specific activities.
 Remember, this will cost you more, so choose this option only if you have a budget.

 - Use a proxy: A proxy acts as a middleman between the device and the internet that replaces your IP address with the IP address of the proxy server.
 This way, you can spoof your location and enjoy increased speed without the ISP knowing anything.
 However, since a proxy doesn’t encrypt the data traffic, you can only hide your identity for a short time from the ISPs.

 All the above-described methods come with some cons.
 However, using a VPN doesn’t have such significant drawbacks, so it is better to stick to it.

-ISP throttling is a planned activity that they do purposefully, but they won’t throttle everyone.
-Since they monitor whatever you do on the web, they decide whether to throttle your connection or not based on your activities.
+ISP throttling is a planned activity they do purposefully, but they won’t throttle everyone.
+Since they monitor whatever you do on the web, they decide whether to throttle your connection based on your activities.